 This is another tip that applies mainly to Intel Macs.
 SMC stands for System Management Controller.
 The SMC primarily controls the power distribution in your computer.

-If there is a problem with the power to your Touch Bar or overheating, resetting the SMC may fix the problem.
+If there is a problem with the power of your Touch Bar or overheating, resetting the SMC may fix the problem.

 Note: If you have the Apple Silicon Mac, your SMC is reset during a restart of your Mac.